-At the time of the Embalming Practicum and the Embalmer Work Experience, students will be required to provide proof of current Standard First Aid with CPR C. Evidence of certification is to be provided prior to the beginning of the embalming practicum and must be valid for the duration of the course.
-Failure to maintain current Standard First Aid with CPR C certification will result in immediate withdrawal from the embalming practicum.
+Students will be required to provide proof of current Standard First Aid and Basic Rescuer CPR Level C. Evidence of certification is to be provided after admission to the program and by the advertised deadline.
+Certification must be valid for the duration of the program.
+Failure to maintain current Standard First Aid with CPR C certification will result in immediate withdrawal from professional practice courses or the program.
 All associated costs are the responsibility of the student.